 Confederate handstamp Paid 5

 The first Confederate stamps—lithographed, imperforate five-cent sheets printed by Hoyer & Ludwig—were not available until October 1861.
 During the months prior to that, southern postmasters improvised methods of handling the prepayment of postage.
-By creating provisional stamps or using handstamps, postmasters were able to continue mail service in the absence of a government-issued postage stamp.
+By creating provisional stamps or using handstamps, postmasters were able to continue mail service in absence of a government-issued postage stamp.
 This cover is one such example.